| History Walter Dandy was the first to

 anecdotal information and an excellent opportunity was lost to study the natural

 history of the wide variety of tumor types in the pineal region.
+In the 1970s, the increasing use

 of the operating microscope rekindled interest in direct surgical approaches to